 OKRs (objectives and key results) help a business pinpoint its desired outcomes and implement measurable ways to know it’s on track.
+Here are some examples to get you started.

 - To increase the number of clubs by 25%